Iran's supreme leader criticizes US as nuclear talks stalled

-While Raisi has said he wants to return to the accord, which saw Iran limit its enrichment of uranium in exchange for the lifting of economic sanctions, Khamenei seemingly called for a more-adversarial approach in his remarks.
+While Raisi has said he wants to return to the deal, which saw Iran limit its enrichment of uranium in exchange for the lifting of economic sanctions, Khamenei seemingly called for a more-adversarial approach in his remarks.
 They also appeared to describe outgoing President Hassan Rouhani’s eight-year government as naive for its approach in reaching the 2015 agreement as its officials sat before him.

 “Others should use your experiences.
 This experience is a distrust of the West,” Khamenei said in remarks broadcast by state television.
 “In this government, it was shown up that trust in the West does not work.”